Digital Cameras are great. But what to do with all the photos you take?

 Other sites may go out of business or decide to no longer support your pages.
 Microsoft has done this on occasion, as has Google.
 So you spend hours uploading data and "grooming" a site and then BAM!
 It disappears.

-And with others, the format or ownership changes over time - like the way Webshots has gone so commercial or that Facebook can never seem to leave well enough alone.
+And with others, the format or ownership changes over time - like the way Webshots has gone so commercial (UPDATE: and then went away) or that Facebook can never seem to leave well enough alone.

 Of course, these sites aren't running for free - they want to generate revenue.
 And if you are not a paid subscriber, they make no money other than from Ads.
 So you can't blame them for trying to use your content to raise revenue.